 To Make Bao:

-- Step 2– I prefer to make my bao bun dough using my hands, but you can, of course, use electric mixture.
-If you are kneading dough with hands then kneed it at least for good 10-15 min. knead the dough until it becomes soft and smooth to touch.
+- Step 2– I prefer to make my bao bun dough using my hands, but you can, of course, use an electric mixer.
+If you are kneading the dough with your hands then knead it at least for a good 10-15 min. knead the dough until it becomes soft and smooth to touch.

-- Then, continuing on medium speed, knead the dough until it becomes soft and smooth to touch.
-This should take about 10 minutes using the stand-mixer on medium speed, or about 5 minutes by hand.
+- Step 4– Then, continuing on medium speed, knead the dough until it becomes soft and smooth to touch.
+This should take about 10 minutes using the stand mixer on medium speed, or about 5 minutes by hand.

-- Place the ball of dough back into the (clean) mixing bowl, and place the bowl somewhere warm for about 60 to 90 minutes for the dough to rise and double in size.
+- #Step 6-Place the ball of dough back into the (clean) mixing bowl, and place the bowl somewhere warm for about 60 to 90 minutes for the dough to rise and double in size.

-- Step 5– Use an 8 cm (3 inch) cookie cutter to cut out rounds from the dough.
+- Step 8- Use an 8 cm (3 inches) cookie cutter to cut out rounds from the dough.
 Re-roll the dough as needed until you have used up all of the dough.